Simulating graphene-based single-electron transistor: incoherent current effects due to the presence of electron-electron interaction: Introduction

 One of the drawbacks, however, is the lack of an electronic gap, which hinders several applications in electronics.
 In that respect, experimental advances have allowed for the fabrication of atomically precise chemically-derived graphene nanoribbons (NR) \cite{Chemically1,Chemically2}.
 These quasi-one dimensional structures are typically semiconducting with a band gap that can be controlled by ribbon width \cite{widthDependent1}.
 Another issue that is difficult to overcome is the characterization of the coupling between the device and the metallic contacts.
 To solve that issue, proposals for systems consisting solely of carbon are becoming more common \cite{Santos,Lin_2016,ZHANG20222497,Zhang2,Zhang3,zhang4,zhang5,Huang}.
 In that respect, a structure consisting of junctions of carbon nanotubes and a NR has been theoretically proposed by Santos \etal \cite{Santos}.
 In their work, the authors considered a non-interacting strongly coupled structure, where an unzipped nanotube was used for mimicking the junctions.
 Recently, Jian Zhang \etal\cite{ZHANG20222497} have built on that idea to construct a multi-gate device architecture using single-wall carbon nanotubes (SWNTs) as electrodes \cite{ZHANG20222497}.
-This SWNT-NR-SWNT setup presents the properties of single-electron transistors.
-In particular, the authors observed Coulomb blockade and the corresponding Coulomb diamonds \cite{ZHANG20222497}.
+The authors synthesized long armchair semiconducting NRs of lateral width $N_{a} = 9$ and deposited them on SWNTs of approximately 1 nm in diameter.
+Using their approach the nanotubes exhibit self-alignment, with separations of roughly 15 to 25 nm and a diameter of about 1 nm.
+Via this technique, they were able to achieve a system with dimensions smaller than those attainable by current synthesis and lithography methods.
+This SWNT-NR-SWNT setup presents the properties of single-electron transistors at low temperatures.
+In particular, the authors observed Coulomb blockade and the corresponding Coulomb diamonds \cite{ZHANG20222497}, resulting in a single electron-transistor regime.
 While the presence of this effect had been previously observed in graphene-based structures \cite{PhysRevLett.108.266601,Stampfer_2008}, there the coupling with the electrode was much better controlled, thus paving the way toward reproducibility.

 In order to fully describe these devices, a proper theoretical description considering the presence of electron-electron interactions is mandatory.
 This is typically neglected \cite{Santos} in electronic transport simulations of carbon-based systems, as it involves solving a many-body problem.
 Techniques with different levels of approximation have been developed to tackle this issue \cite{Claveau_2014,Hewson_2001,Bartosch_2009,Haule_2001,Haule_2001,melo_quantitative_2019}, focusing on a small number of interacting orbitals \cite{melo_quantitative_2019}.
 This, in principle, is not the case here, as the quantum-dot-like behavior of the system arises from the weak coupling between nanotube and nanoribbon, and the relevant states can be spatially delocalized over the entire ribbon.